China stocks end higher in volatile trade after PBOC rate cut

 “The seven-day repo rate will continue falling in the medium term, but 2 percent may be a strong support.”

-China's yuan steadied at 6.21 per dollar, little changed from Friday's close, after the PBOC set the midpoint rate CNY=SAEC at 6.1132 per dollar.

-Reporting by Samuel Shen, Lu Jianxin and Shanghai Newsroom; Writing by Kazunori Takada; Editing by Eric Meijer and Jacqueline Wong
+China’s yuan steadied at 6.21 per dollar, little changed from Friday’s close, after the PBOC set the midpoint rate at 6.1132 per dollar.
+(Reporting by Samuel Shen, Lu Jianxin and Shanghai Newsroom; Writing by Kazunori Takada; Editing by Eric Meijer and Jacqueline Wong)